tufangorel/performance_tips/README.md

 **-** Prefer primitive data types instead of Wrappers as class members.
 For instance, use "int" for "Integer" or "double" for "Double" as a class member.

 **-** If components of String concatenation is known at compile-time then prefer String concatenation "+" operator.
-However, if the String components cannot be resolved at compile-time then use StringBuffer to produce the result String.
+However, if the String components can not be resolved at compile-time then use StringBuffer to produce the result String.

-**-** Avoid casting explictly in a try block and throwing new exceptions in catch block, instead prefer instanceOf operator for type checking.
+**-** Avoid casting explictly in a try block and throwing new exception in catch block, instead prefer instanceOf operator for type checking.

 ## Collections